Russian All-People's Union

 The organization was founded by Russian nationalist-oriented members of the Russian Platform of the CPSU, and was launched on 26 October 1991 by Russian Supreme Soviet deputies of the faction Rossiya.
 According to Nikolai Pavlov, one of the ROS leaders, the party was established as a "patriotic and democratic" force with the aim of uniting parties of socialist orientation.
 Pavlov also stated that they had similar positions with more centrist organizations like the Cadet Party of Mikhail Astafyev, Viktor Aksiuchits' Christian Democratic Party of Russia, and the Democratic Party of Russia; one of the ROS member organizations in 1992 was the Russian Party of Communists, which was led by A. Kryuchkov.
 The ROS was part of the United Opposition and later National Salvation Front, belonging to the FNS right-wing faction.
 Besides socialist tendencies, the ROS had connections with traditional Russian nationalists and monarchists, and promoted pan-Slavist policies, including support for Serbia's expansion.

 The party published newspaper Vremya (Time).
 The ROS took part in the 1995 Russian legislative election within the bloc Power to the People!, which was led by Baburin and Nikolai Ryzhkov.
 It won 1.6% of votes, failing to pass the 5% barrier; the ROS got nine seats, all from majoritarian districts.
 The party co-operated with other formations of nationalist-communist orientation, such as the Communist Party of Russian Federation, whose candidate Gennady Zyuganov (supported by the ROS) was defeated in the 1996 Russian presidential election by incumbent Boris Yeltsin.
 In 2001, the ROS joined with three other nationalist parties to form the People's Union (Narodnaya Volya).
 In 2008, the ROS was reorganized when Narodnaya Volya dissolved itself.

 On 22 December 2017, the ROS nominated Sergey Baburin as its candidate for the 2018 Russian presidential election.
 On 24 December, Baburin filed registration documents with the Central Election Commission (CEC).
 The CEC rejected Baburin's bid on 25 December because it identified violations in the information provided regarding 18 of his party's 48 representatives.
 Baburin resubmitted the documents, and they were approved by the CEC.

+Baburin was nominated by his party again in December 2023 during the party's congress.
+He submitted documents to participate in the election on 26 December, which were registered on 29 December.
+Baburin collected the required number of signatures, but decided to withdraw on the day before the deadline to submit signatures 30 January 2024 and endorsed Putin for the 2024 election.
+The party was dissolved on 21 July 2025 for failing to take part in elections since 2018.

+In June 2025, the Russian Ministry of Justice filed a lawsuit in the Supreme Court to liquidate ROS, citing the party's failure to participate in elections over the past seven years.
+On 21 July 2025, the Supreme Court upheld the claim, liquidating the party.
+The party's leader, Sergey Baburin, expressed his disagreement with its dissolution, calling it a "political action."